KBSBAUDRICE/Retarget/README.md

 # FAQ
+- CurveTools allows you to modify selected keyframes even if they are not visible in the dope sheet editor or graph editor.
 - Read each tooltip carefully; some actions only affect the current slot, while others affect other animations.

 - This addon does not support Expy kit preset, you must make changes of the second line  (preset file) from